 New Madrid Fall Festival — New Madrid, MO

 Outdoor enthusiasts will love the events of the New Madrid Fall Festival.
 Visitors can participate in the Bass Pro Shop Big Cat Quest Tournament, youth fishing rodeo, or vote in the beauty pageant.
 The festival also features a petting zoo for the kids, wagon rides, craft vendors, and more.
 There are so many amazing things to see and do, so be sure to add this festival onto your awesome fall bucket list.
 The city of New Madrid is especially beautiful during the fall!

 Uptown Jackson Oktoberfest — Jackson, MO

 This German Oktoberfest is great for those looking for some fun family activities as well as anyone interested in enjoying some great brews.
 With traditional German food, drink and entertainment, there’s a little something for everyone.
 Event organizers are also bringing back the pet parade, firetruck parade, and firefighters’ games for even more fun.
 All of the festivities take place in Uptown Jackson, MO which is a historic area that is known for its community.
 Support local business and have a fun time celebrating the autumn season with a visit to the Oktoberfest celebration in this beloved city!
 You and your family are sure to make some lasting memories.

-107th Calhoun Colt Show Fair and Festival — Calhoun, MO
+109th Calhoun Colt Show Fair and Festival — Calhoun, MO

 The Calhoun Colt Show Fair and Festival isn’t just for horse lovers; it’s for everyone!
 The event features three full days of awesome family fun, featuring just about everything from horse shows and other equine events to church services on the lawn, live music, a flowers and culinary show, a pet parade, and more.
 When you get hungry, stop by the beer garden for a brew and pick up some of that tasty fair food we all love.
 You definitely do not want to miss out on the amazing grand parade either or silly activities such as Human Foosball and live music from the Sweetwater Band.

 Lake of the Ozarks Bikefest — Osage Beach, MO

 Bikers will love the Vendor Villages, live concerts and burn out pits at the Lake of the Ozarks Bikefest.
 Participate in the scenic rides around the lake, enjoy the motorcycle rodeos and bike shows, listen to live music, or enter your name in the bike giveaways to win a free motorcycle.
 The festivities are sponsored by the Lake of the Ozarks Harley Davidson shop.
 Be sure to grab a bite to eat at one of the local favorites like Oh Tommy's Pub, Tirebiters Peanut Pub, and more.
 You can also hear live music from the likes of Marcus Woods, Tim Newell, and Rambler.

-Roots N Blues N BBQ Festival 2016 — Columbia, MO
+Roots N Blues N BBQ Festival 2019 — Columbia, MO

 Eldon Turkey Festival — Eldon, MO

 Join in on the annual Turkey Trot at the Eldon Turkey Festival, a community tradition that draws participants from all over the area.
 Other festival events include the Turkey Festival Demolition Derby, the Lil Mr & Miss Turkey contest, the quilt show, and the much anticipated Turkey Festival Parade.
 Guests can also grab a drink at the beer garden, visit the Food Truck Village for some local favorite foods, and listen to live music.
 The kiddos will also enjoy the kids' area which features bounce houses and other awesome kid-friendly fun.
 All of these fun festivities take place in the beautiful downtown area of Eldon, MO.
 The Eldon Turkey Festival is celebrating its 34th annual festival for 2019.

 Versailles Olde Tyme Apple Festival — Versailles, MO

 The Olde Tyme Apple Festival in Versailles attracts thousands of visitors from Missouri and surrounding states.
 The award-winning event is known for its exciting apple-themed activities and countless bushels of fresh apples.
 Families will love the live music, baking contests, a fun zone for kids, and a vast variety of vendor booths filling the streets of downtown Versailles.
 Visitors who are looking for a thrilling time can cheer on their favorite local racer in the Figure 8 and Demolition Derby.
 In 2019, the Apple Festival is celebrating its 40th year.
 To commemorate this milestone, the festival is taking place for two days!

 Capital Jazzfest and Capital Arts Street Art Fair — Jefferson City, MO